SharjilSiddiqui/markopolo-assignment/README.md

 Go to frontend folder:

-cd frontend
+ cd mini-image-gallery

 Install dependencies:

   npm install

 Start the frontend:

   npm run dev

 Frontend will run at: